theshock/atomjs/Docs/Class/Class.md

 ### Methods
 Available some methods helpers:

-`abstractMethod`, witch thrown mistake if is not overriden
+`abstractMethod`, which thrown mistake if is not overriden

-`protectedMethod`, witch can be called only with parents
+`protectedMethod`, which can be called only with parents

-`hiddenMethod`, witch not implemented in children (not equals to private)
+`hiddenMethod`, which not implemented in children (not equals to private)

 	var MyClass = atom.Class({
 		abstr: atom.Class.abstractMethod,